PorkoRosso/DevTeam/README.md

         -lines: 99, 170, and 221

   -The directory the image is stored in is hard coded in--to get the images stored in your computer (the server), you will
-    need to change the directory to the one you want. (line 231)
+    need to change the directory to the one you want. (line 231 in functions.php)

   -Some local host servers make use of ports, so make sure you enter your port number if you have one.
       -e.g localhost:8888/test.php